nickmvincent/public-talks/2025-10_csss_gabm/talk-as-marp.md

 Find a text file with a bunch of links at nickmvincent.com/static/csss-talk.txt

-(Includes a Semantic Scholar collection link with all the mentioned papers)
+PDF, MD, Semantic Scholar link w/ mentioned papers,

 ---